 The SD Emulator must be enabled with a feature code before it can be used.
-A feature code can be obtained by contacting Easyprint and providing the system ID of each printer.
+A feature code can be obtained from Easyprint by contacting the technical help desk and providing the system ID of each printer.

-- (1) From the V-Series home screen Select Settings > Advanced > Special Features.
-Make a note of the System ID number. - (2) Contact the Easyprint and request a feature code for the SD emulator.
+- (1) From the home screen Select Settings > Advanced > Special Features.
+Make a note of the System ID number. - (2) Contact the Easyprint technical help desk and request a feature code for the SD emulator.

-Note: Contact details for Easyprint can be found at www.easy-print.com.
+Note: Contact details for the Domino technical help desk can be found at: www.easy-print.com